leinkemmer/seattle2025-exercises/exercise3/Readme.md

 To build the program you need a C++ Compiler with OpenMP support and CMake and a Fortran compiler.
-We have test this on Unix based systems (including WSL on Windows).
+We have tested this on Unix based systems (including WSL on Windows).
 To compile the program
 ```
 mkdir build
 cd build